skuIIs/bf-rcon/README.md

 ## Caveats

+- This has only been tested for BF4.
+This *could* work for BF3 or BFH.

 - This package is meant for long-running processes and also doesn't handle reconnecting after disconnects or errors.
 You must handle those on your own.
 Example:

 ```js